chevere/docs/components/Filesystem.md

 ## File PHP

-A File PHP is a class implementing [FilePhpInterface](Chevere\Interfaces\Filesystem\FilePhpInterface).
-A File PHP is in charge of interact with PHP files.
+The `Chevere\Components\Filesystem\FilePhp` is in charge of interact with PHP files.

 ```php
 use Chevere\Components\Filesystem\File;